Natural hazards in Colombia: Hydrologic

 Rainfall is heaviest in the Pacific lowlands and in parts of eastern Colombia, where rain is almost a daily occurrence and rain forests predominate.
 Precipitation exceeds 760 centimeters annually in most of the Pacific lowlands, making this one of the wettest regions in the world.
 The highest average annual precipitation in the world is estimated to be in Lloro, Colombia, with 13,299 mm (523.9 inches).
 In eastern Colombia, it decreases from 635 centimeters in portions of the Andean piedmont to 254 centimeters eastward.
 Extensive areas of the Caribbean interior are permanently flooded, more because of poor drainage than because of the moderately heavy precipitation during the rainy season.

-The Caribbean Region of Colombia, valleys of Magdalena river and Cauca river and the eastern savannahs are prone to floods during the two main monsoon seasons (April and November).
+The Caribbean Region of Colombia, valleys of Magdalena River and Cauca River and the eastern savannahs are prone to floods during the two main monsoon seasons (April and November).
 The opposite phenomenon of drought is also frequent.
 January through March and July through September are the dry seasons, when abnormally dry periods cause shortage in the water supply to crops and urban centers.

 Climatic

-The presence of coastal regions both in the Atlantic and the Pacific oceans increases the risk of hurricanes and tropical storms.
-Waves in the trade winds in the Atlantic Ocean—areas of converging winds that move along the same track as the prevailing wind—create instabilities in the atmosphere that may lead to the formation of hurricanes.
+The presence of coastal regions along the Atlantic Ocean increases the risk of hurricanes and tropical storms.
+Waves in the trade winds in the Atlantic — areas of converging winds that move along the same track as the prevailing wind — create instabilities in the atmosphere that may lead to the formation of hurricanes.
 Some of the events of this type that have affected the country are: